osbytes/crypt.fyi/SPECIFICATION.md

 1. **Client-Side Encryption**

-   - AES-256-GCM encryption with PBKDF2 key derivation and random salt and initialization vector (IV)
+   - ML-KEM post-quantum encryption with PBKDF2 key derivation and random salt and initialization vector (IV)
    - Unique encryption key per secret
    - All encryption/decryption occurs in the browser
    - Optional password protection for layered encryption